 It is important to focus and put your mind in the muscle you are targeting with the understanding of how to work the muscle and protect the joint.
 Stress to an area can cause the muscle to respond by growing, but if the joint is not considered it can get damaged in the process.

 For example, whenever you use the pec deck, you don’t want to think about pushing against the weight from your hands or forearms.
 Instead, you should concentrate on pushing your elbow into the pad.
 If the forearm does the pushing, then the pressure goes directly into the elbow joint, which is the weakest point.
 In addition, by pressing from the forearm instead of from the elbow, you’ll minimize the amount of work the chest is doing, and transfer some of the workload into the biceps and the elbow joint.
 To maximize your chest development, it is important to get a full stretch, put your mind in the muscle, complete a full range of motion, and achieve a peak contraction.
 Most people contract the chest by moving the shoulder first, but the most effective way to develop the chest is to get a full stretch by completely opening the chest.
 Then put the mind in the muscle and focus on squeezing and contracting the muscle first and then start the forward movement.
 You further the contraction by forcing the shoulder forward in a full range of motion until you achieve a peak contraction.

-I hope this explanation of chest-training efficiency has been beneficial to you.
-For more great fitness tips, feel free to check out the rest of the blog at RonWilliamsFitness.com, and also the Ron Williams channel on YouTube!
+I hope this explanation of "3 Ways to Get the Most Out of Any Chest Workout" has been beneficial to you.
+For more great fitness tips, feel free to check out the rest of the blog at RonWilliamsChampion.com, and also the Ron Williams channel on YouTube!